codersclub/emlog.ml/docs/install_1panel2.md

 - Just fill in your own domain name and keep the others as default.

-### Upload files to install emlog
+### Upload files to install Emlog

 Then click [Configuration] of the newly created website to enter [Website Directory], and click the red circle in the picture below to enter the index folder of the website's main directory.

 ![](1panel-005.png)

-- Upload the latest version of emlog code to the index directory.
+- Upload the latest version of Emlog code to the index directory.
 - Pay attention to the file permissions.
 You need to modify the permissions of the entire index including subdirectories to: 775.
 The user group has read, write, and execute permissions.

 Then visit the domain name you just created and fill in.
-If everything is normal, you can see the emlog installation interface.
+If everything is normal, you can see the Emlog installation interface.
 Follow the prompts to complete the installation.

 ![](1panel-007.png)